dafi/jekyll-toc-generator/README.md

 This can be done into the [Front Matter](http://jekyllrb.com/docs/frontmatter/) section used by jekyll

-You must add the `noToc: true` directive
+You must add the `noToc: true` directive:

     ---
     permalink: index.html